 The sky is the limit when it comes to creating and completing a custom SFS challenge.
-Once you have read through the steps below, you’ll need to reach out to the SFS program coordinator to register your challenge and get started.
+Once you have read through the steps below, you’ll just need to register your challenge and get started!
 Please call 720-408-4569 with any questions or for more guidance!

 1. Pick your objective